shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 11, you gain absorption to damage of your attuned element.

+### Elemental Piercing

+At level 5, you learn to overcome defenses to your element.
+If a creature takes normal damage from your elemental damage type, you can instead deal damage to it as if it is vulnerable to your elemental damage type.

+At level 7, you can damage a creature with resistance to your elemental damage type as if it didn’t have resistance.

+At level 11, you can damage a creature with immunity to your elemental damage type as if it had resistance.

+At level 15, you can reduce immunity to normal, resistance to vulnerability, and normal to vulnerability, when dealing damage of your elemental damage type.

 ### Elemental Trick

 At level 7, you become familiar with certain spells.

-Spells that deal damage of your attuned element cost 1 less spell point to cast.
+Spells that deal damage of your attuned element cost 5 Spell Points less to cast.
 Bending Tricks that deal damage of your attuned element are considered an Elemental Bending Trick.
-Elemental Bending Tricks cost an additional 1 less spell point to cast.
+Elemental Bending Tricks cost an additional 5 Spell Points less to cast.

+Additionally, you may end one of your active Elemental Bending Tricks as a free action.

 ### Combo Moves

 At level 11, you become experienced in how to combine your spells.
 When one of your Elemental Bending Tricks ends, you may use your reaction to cast another Elemental Bending Trick, using the position of the last one as the point of reference for the Cast Range of the new one.
 Both may use the same base spell.
-The second Elemental Bending Trick’s spell point cost is reduced by the first Elemental Bending Trick’s printed level, minimum 0.
+The second Elemental Bending Trick’s Spell Point cost is reduced by the first Elemental Bending Trick’s Spell Point cost, minimum 0.

 ### Elemental Mastery

 At level 15, you master your element.

-When dealing damage to creature with immunity to your element, you can instead damage them as if they only had resistance.
+When dealing damage to a creature with immunity to your element, you can instead damage them as if they only had resistance.
 Likewise, you can reduce resistance to normal, and normal to vulnerability.

 You can add any number of bond affinity options to a spell that deals damage of your attuned element.